PhillypHenning/operations-heyemoji/README.md

 1. inventory.yml

 ### **Create Ansible Playbook**
-Let's define our Ansible Playbook, for those unfamiliar this will be our automation blueprint, we will specify which tasks we want to run here.
+Let's define our Ansible Playbook.
+For those unfamiliar this will be our automation blueprint, we will specify which tasks we want to run here and define our tasks in their own files in a later section.

 Create the following files within the `Ansible/` folder.
-#### `Ansible/playbook.yaml`
+#### `ansible/playbook.yaml`
 ```
-- hosts: bitops_servers
+- hosts: heyemoji_blog_servers
   become: true
   vars_files:
     - vars/default.yml